MStypulkowski/CIF/README.md

 3. `sampling` to sample new objects
 4. `interpolation` to interpolate between shapes in latent space
 5. `common_rare` to find most casual and unique point clouds in the dataset
 6. `metrics_eval` to evaluate performance of the model.
+You need to install `pytorch_structural_losses` from [here](https://github.com/stevenygd/PointFlow/tree/master/metrics/pytorch_structural_losses).
 Please note that it calculates only Coverage and MMD.
 For full evaluation we used [PointFlow's script](https://github.com/stevenygd/PointFlow).
-In addition, you need to install `pytorch_structural_losses` from [here](https://github.com/stevenygd/PointFlow/tree/master/metrics/pytorch_structural_losses).

 ### Rendering
 1. Install docker container of [Mitsuba Renderer](https://github.com/kacperkan/mitsuba-flask-service) as: